 Celebrations just don’t seem to be complete without beer.
-There are other alcoholic drinks such as vodka, tequila, whiskey, wine and such but when it comes to partying the alcoholic drink that always comes to mind first is beer.
-A lot of people love the bitter taste of beer and they particularly love a good beer that has a good amount of fizz and is really cold.
+There are other alcoholic drinks such as vodka, tequila, whiskey, wine and such.
+But when it comes to partying, the alcoholic drink that always comes to mind first is beer.
+A lot of people love the bitter taste of beer and they particularly love a good beer that is cold and has a good amount of fizz.
 A beer that doesn’t have fizz is just bad and nobody would want to have flat beer.

 So, what is that fizz and how are beers created with that great fizzy feel and sound?
 It’s called carbonation.
 Carbonation simply means a process wherein you dissolve carbon dioxide to the liquid, in this case in the beer.
 Beer is made through the process of fermentation.
 The brewer would mix in their hops and malt then will add the yeast.

 Fermentation lasts for several months before you can actually enjoy your brewed beer.
 Some just let the process of fermentation of their malt to continue on with carbonation while many home brewers prefer to add that extra fizz by adding the priming sugar before bottling so the living yeast would still have the sugar to digest and result in the addition of carbon dioxide.
-When you open your beer you’d get that extra fizz and that’s what consumers want.
+When you open your beer you would get that extra fizz and that is what consumers want.

 Home brewers use priming to carbonate their bottled beers.
-Before they put the beers in the bottle after they’re done fermenting, they add a certain amount of priming sugar in each bottle.
-The amount of priming sugar varies so you really have to do your research first to ensure you’d get the quality and amount of carbonation you desire.
-There are several online calculators that will help in your carbonation of homebrew to give you in detail how you can naturally carbonate your bottled beer.
-This process is a bit tedious and can take several days before you can actually enjoy your beer.
+Before they put the beers in the bottle after they are done fermenting, they add a certain amount of priming sugar in each bottle.
+The amount of priming sugar varies so you really have to do your research first to ensure you would get the quality and exact amount of carbonation you desire.
+There are several online calculators that can help on the amount of priming sugar.
+You can naturally carbonate your bottled beer.
+This process is a bit tedious, can take several days before you can actually enjoy your homemade beer.

 Now for beer kegs, you can actually choose from natural carbonation or forced carbonation.
 In natural carbonation you have to follow the same process as in bottled carbonation wherein you need to use a brewer’s calculator to give you the right amount of priming sugar and how many days after you initiate carbonation to enjoy your beer.
 Usually in keg carbonation you will be using only half the amount of priming sugar as you would with bottled beers.